Earn an MBA in Project Management

 “In many organizations, the project manager works with team members who don’t report to them, which really calls on leadership skills and understanding human behavior to inspire and motivate a team to accomplish a project goal,” said Gina Cravedi '18, SNHU’s director of student experience operations.

-Project managers are in demand – and in 2021, a Graduate Management Admission Council survey said that the percentage of recruiters who wanted to hire MBAs was up to 91% – an improvement over the previous year when the pandemic shook up any new hiring.3
+MBAs are in demand, and in 2022, a Graduate Management Admission Council survey said the percentage of recruiters who wanted to hire MBAs was up to 92% — with most stating demand will increase in the next 5 years.3

 With an MBA in project management, you’ll develop key career and leadership skills taught in the core MBA business courses.
 You can also benefit from advanced project management courses designed to prepare you to lead a project from start to finish.